-- a) consistencyConsistency with relevant principles of internationally recognisedrecognized standard precautions in healthcare settings, and is collected by a suitably qualified personPerson, so that the health and safety of the Athlete and Sample Collection Personnel are not compromised; - b) the The Sample is of a quality and quantity that meets the relevant analytical guidelines; - c) the The Sample has not been manipulated, substituted, contaminated or otherwise tampered with in any way; - d) the The Sample is clearly and accurately identified; and - e) the The Sample is securely sealed in a Tamper Evident kit.
+- a) consistency with relevant principles of internationally recognised standard precautions in healthcare settings, and is collected by a suitably qualified personPerson, so that the health and safety of the Athlete and Sample Collection Personnel are not compromised; - b) the Sample is of a quality and quantity that meets the relevant analytical guidelines; - c) the Sample has not been manipulated, substituted, contaminated or otherwise tampered with in any way; - d) the Sample is clearly and accurately identified; and - e) the Sample is securely sealed.

-D.2.
-E2Scope
+D.2 E.2 Scope

-The collection of a blood Sample begins with ensuring the Athlete is informed of the Sample collection requirements and ends with properly storing the Sample prior to transport to the laboratoryLaboratory that will be analysinganalyzing the Sample.
+The collection of a blood Sample begins with ensuring the Athlete is informed of the Sample collection requirements and ends with properly storing the Sample prior to transport to the laboratoryLaboratory that will be analysing the Sample.

-D.3.
-E.3Responsibility
+D.3 E.3 Responsibility

-- D.3.1 E.3.1 The DCO has the responsibility for ensuring that: - a) Each Sample is properly collected, identified and sealed; and - b) All Samples have been properly stored and dispatched in accordance with the relevant analytical guidelines. - D.3.2 E.3.2 The Blood Collection OfficerBCO has the responsibility for collecting the blood Sample, answering related questions during the provision of the Sample, and proper disposal of used blood sampling equipment not required to complete the Sample Collection Session.
+- D.3.1 E.3.1 The DCO has the responsibility for ensuring that: - a) Each Sample is properly collected, identified and sealed; and - b) All Samples have been properly stored and dispatched in accordance with the relevant analytical guidelines. - D.3.2 The Blood Collection Officer has the responsibility for collecting the blood Sample, answering related questions during the provision of the Sample, and proper disposal of used blood sampling equipment not required to complete the

-D.4. ⊾4Requirements
+Sample Collection Session.

+D.4 E.4 Requirements